algorythmics/RheaPlayer/README.md

 veltabs
  mapping MIDI velocity to key velocities.

 theory of operation
 -------------------

-receive a "midi note" as notenumber and a velocity as float, send it through an "noteeq" to a "pianostack", which holds all stages from note to key mapping until calibration and velocity mapping and sends it via the "pde" lib to the piano player.
+Receive a "midi note" as note number and a velocity list, send it through an "noteeq" to a "pianostack", which process data from note to key mapping until calibration and velocity mapping and sends it via the "pde" lib to the piano player.

-most functionalities has an GUI named with '<func>_ctl.pd'.
+Most functionalities has an GUI named with '<func>_ctl.pd'.
 Variable names aka 'send/receives' are named in an OSC like notation.
-Varialbles controlling a piano start with /piano/.. other with the interface names.
-See in the _ctl.pd patches which variables are exposed.
+Varialbles controlling a piano start with "/piano/.." the other with their interface names.
+See in the "*_ctl.pd" patches which variables as send/receives are exposed.

-functionalities are grouped in sub-folders listed below:
+Functionalities are grouped in sub-folders listed below:

 data
   initial data for the pianoplayers